ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

       * If you select **NFS storage** and want to add and configure the same settings to all file shares, specify the **Number of shares**, **Size (GB)**, and **Performance**.
       * If you select **NFS storage** and want to add and configure file shares individually, select **Configure shares individually**.
 Then, click the **Add** icon ![Add icon](../../icons/add.svg "Add") next to the **Add shared storage** label and select the **Size (GB)** and **Performance** for each file share.
 You must select at least one file share.
-   4. Complete the network interface settings.
+   4. Complete the Licensing settings.
       * For Business Partner users, the vSphere license (Enterprise Plus edition) is included and purchased on your behalf.
-      * For users who are not Business Partners, you can select one of the following options:
+      * For users who are not Business Partners, select one of the following options:
          * If you want new licenses to be purchased on your behalf, select **Include with purchase** for the component.

-         * If you want to use your own VMware license for the component, select **I will provide** and enter your license key.
+Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
+Select **I will provide** or **Use existing license** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
+{: important}

+The **Use existing license** option is available only if you are using a BYOL vSphere or vSAN license for your instance.
+When the option is enabled, you can select the existing license only if the instance has enough capacity for the additional hosts.

-6. For edge services clusters, complete the following configuration.
+6. For edge gateway clusters, complete the following configuration.
    1. For data center location, click **Edit** and select the geography, data center, and pod to host the instance or cluster.
    2. Specify the cluster name.
    3. Select the CPU model, RAM size, and the number of bare metal servers.